Skip to main contentSkip to main navigationSkip to footer content

 Helping Address the National Mental Health Crisis: Why Opt for the MSN PMHNP Program?

-Mental health is a crisis that needs addressing both at the personnel and patient levels.
-Healthcare workers know, considering the concerning rates of nursing burnout
+Mental health is a crisis that needs to be addressed at the personnel allocation and patient care levels.
+Healthcare workers know this, considering the concerning rates of nursing burnout

-To support patients experiencing mental health affections and issues, you should opt for the Master of Science in Nursing for Psychiatric-Mental Health Nurse Practitioner (MSN PMHNP) program
+To support patients experiencing mental health issues, you should opt for the Master of Science in Nursing for Psychiatric-Mental Health Nurse Practitioner (MSN PMHNP) program

-Regardless of your choice, the academic programs provided by Nightingale College offer flexible and accessible options for advancing your education within 2 years of hybrid and CCNE-accredited learning that combines online instruction, one-on-one seminars, and preceptorship experiences.
+Regardless of your choice, Nightingale College's academic programs offer flexible and accessible options for advancing your education within two years of hybrid and CCNE-accredited learning that combines online instruction, one-on-one seminars, and preceptorship experiences.

 Browse our academic programs and find the best option for your future career!